financefeast/doc_md/source/content/about-us/_index.md

 ## Who We Are

 Financefeast is a technology company headquartered in Wellington, New Zealand.
 We provide free stock market data for New Zealand's
 NZX stock exchange.
-We have a direct connection to the exchange so our data is real-time, as it happens, so you get your data as it happens.
+We have a direct connection to the exchange so our data is real-time, as it happens, so you get your data fast.

 ## Our Mission